Metatavu/meta-assistant-lambda/README.md

 ### Advanced usage

 Any tsconfig.json can be used, but if you do, set the environment variable `TS_NODE_CONFIG` for building the application, eg `TS_NODE_CONFIG=./tsconfig.app.json npx serverless webpack`

+### Staging usage

+Staging implementation on selecting slack user ids (through a .env variable) who will receive all the messages sent by daily or weekly messages.

+first off you have to have your branch version as staging in order to use the STAGING_IDS environment variable.
+If this variable does not exist or is empty the program runs normally.
+Copy the variable and add it (`STAGING_IDS=<slackid>`) to the `.env` file.
+When you have the variable make sure to insert your selected slackid or ids (multible ids need to be divided by `,` for example `STAGING_IDS=xxxxxxx,xxxxxxx,xxxxxxx`)